 Inflamed roots can only be detected, from an X-ray at the dentist’s office.
 They are not visible from the outside, as the inflammation is inside the root.
 Tooth decay, leaking fillings and broken molars, can all cause root inflammation.
 These toothaches can only be fixed with root canal treatment.

 Food particles between the molars, can press against the tooth.
-This causes a kind of pressing pain to the teeth.
-These are usually scraps and husks from fruits and meat, for example.
+These are usually remains and husks from fruits and meat, for example.
 Food particles also cause cavities to form if they are not removed.
 By flossing, you can already ensure that food particles do not get stuck between the teeth for a long time.

 Frequently asked questions